Galactica-corp/galactica-monorepo/packages/cross-chain-replication-contracts/Cross-Chain State Replication for Certificate Registry.md

 ### **6.4 Implement `ZkCertificateRegistryReplica`**

 - **Prompt:** "In the `cross-chain-replication` package, create `ZkCertificateRegistryReplica.sol`.
-It must implement the `IReadableZkCertRegistry` interface and the `updateState` function.
+It must implement the `IReadableZkCertRegistry` interface and the `updateState` function with signature `updateState(bytes32[] calldata newMerkleRoots, bytes32 oldestValidMerkleRoot, uint256 newQueuePointer)`.
 Access to `updateState` must be restricted, initially to an owner.
-The contract should store `merkleRoots`, `merkleRootValidIndex`, and `currentQueuePointer`."
+The contract should store `merkleRoots`, `merkleRootValidIndex`, and `currentQueuePointer`.
+The updateState function must handle dropped message recovery by adding missing oldestValidMerkleRoot to the merkleRoots array when necessary."
 - **Testing:** "Write unit tests to verify: 1\.
 The contract deploys successfully.
 2\. `updateState` reverts when called by an unauthorized address.
 3\.
-After a successful `updateState` call, all `IReadableZkCertRegistry` view functions return the new, correct values."
+After a successful `updateState` call, all `IReadableZkCertRegistry` view functions return the new, correct values.
+4\.
+The contract correctly handles dropped messages by recovering missing oldestValidMerkleRoot."

 ### **6.5 Implement `RegistryStateSender`**

 - **Prompt:** "Create `RegistryStateSender.sol`.
 It should have the constructor and functions as defined in the interface in section 4.3.
-The `relayState` function must read the current state from the source registry, ABI-encode it into a bytes payload `(bytes32[] memory, uint256, uint256)`, and call `dispatch` on the mailbox address."
+The `relayState` function must read the current state from the source registry, determine the oldestValidMerkleRoot from the merkleRootValidIndex, ABI-encode it into a bytes payload `(bytes32[] memory, bytes32, uint256)`, and call `dispatch` on the mailbox address."
 - **Testing:** "Write unit tests using mock contracts for the registry and mailbox.
-Verify that `relayState` calls `dispatch` on the mock mailbox with the correctly encoded data payload.
+Verify that `relayState` calls `dispatch` on the mock mailbox with the correctly encoded data payload containing the oldestValidMerkleRoot.
 Test that `setReceiverAddress` can only be called by the owner."

 ### **6.6 Implement `RegistryStateReceiver`**